stolls01/SC-300106/README.md

 # Single cell course 2025 WS
-This repository will contain the shell scripts used to complete computations via LiSC.
+This repository contains select shell scripts utilized for computations with RNAseq data via LiSC.

 ## Part 1: Montenegro
 In order, the scripts used in the generation of a read count matrix from raw SRA data.
 Object: RNA from vampire bat spleen, reference number SRR36696742.